 “Her body went stiff so I repeated the CPR.
 She eventually came round and started breathing.
 I also rang for an ambulance.
 The paramedics arrived within minutes.”

-Unfortunately, this same incident occurred again just weeks later, resulting in Tilly being diagnosed with a medical condition known as reflex anoxic seizure.
+Unfortunately, this same incident occurred again just weeks later, resulting in Tilly being diagnosed with a medical condition known as a reflex anoxic seizure.
 However, thanks to her first aid training, Sonya is prepared to give her daughter emergency medical attention should she suffer a sudden seizure.